Emperor-Ovaltine/gideon/README.md

 - **Persistent State**: Adventure progress is saved between sessions
 - **Integrated Dice System**: Roll dice with standard RPG notation (1d20, 2d6+3, etc.)
 - **Campaign Management**: Check status and track adventure progress
+- **Scene Visualization**: Automatically generate images of key moments in your adventure
+  - **Note**: This feature requires a configured Cloudflare Worker
+  - Configure visualization frequency with `/adventure config_images`

 ### Using the Adventure System
 1. Start an adventure with `/adventure start`